cloudmesh-community/hid-sp18-409/notebook.md

 * 2018/04/01 Attended an Online Meeting Staffed by Gregor and Tyler
 * 2018/04/08 Attended an Online Meeting Staffed by Tyler
 * 2018/04/09 Attended an Online Meeting Staffed by Gregor
+* 2018/04/16 Attended an Online Meeting Staffed by Gregor

 #  Lectures and Logistics